The Biblical Perspective of Jesus in Matthew 19

 You may be surprised to learn that these same verses were discussed and debated in regards to gender identity and issues of social norms even back in the time of Jesus, and apparently before!

 On the surface, these verses sound pretty straightforward don’t they?
 But wait, these verses are not stand-a-lone thoughts.
 As with every other scripture, we should ask, “What is the context?
 Who is the audience.
-What about the other verses around them?”
+What about the other verses (conversations) around them?”

 The most damning of the two (as it is applied to the transgender community) is the verse in Deuteronomy 22:5.
 It is important to note that this verse is sandwiched between many other verses.
 Some refer to the treatment of found objects; what to do with a lost ox or donkey; gathering of eggs; and safety features for roofing.
 Some have to do with not mixing things together: two kinds of cloth; two kinds of seeds; and yoking an ox and a donkey together.
 Another verse refers to the mandate to wear tassels on your clothing.
-Most of these verses are viewed as very specific to the times back then and not readily applicable today.
-Even so, it is amazing how some Bible readers paruse these verses in Deuteronomy, picking and choosing for themselves which verse they should follow and which are culturally irrelevant.
+Most of these verses are viewed as very specific to the time back then and not readily applicable today.
+Even so, it is amazing how some Bible readers peruse these verses in Deuteronomy, picking and choosing for themselves which verse they should follow and which are culturally irrelevant.
 These verses are treated as if they were a smorgasbord of rules, some we choose while others are harder to stomach.
-(See sidebar**)

-A casual reading of Deuteronomy 22:5 appears straight forward.
-However, this verse about men wearing women’s clothing and women wearing men’s clothing may have had more to do with deception in warfare, then much to do with someone’s gender identity.
-Some men pretended to be women to avoid detection as soldiers.
+Many who casually glance at Deuteronomy 22:5 assume it is straight-forward and won’t consider the context.
+However, this verse about men wearing women’s clothing and women wearing men’s clothing may have had more to do with deception in warfare, and not anything to do with someone’s gender identity.
+Some men were pretended to be women to avoid detection as soldiers.
+They would hide in “plain site” disguised as woman so they could suddenly appear and surprise the enemy.
+This practice was considered harmful and wrong since it obviously put women at risk.

 Marriage, Gender Roles and Gender Identity